Fears and Phobias

 “Dear Carolyn, thank you for all your patience, kindness, professionalism and help with my dental phobia.
 Since I saw you last I have completed all my dental treatment.
 I am able to smile once more and feel a lot more confident, all because of your help.”
 Sue

 “Hi Carolyn, I just wanted to send you a quick email to say thank you for your help with everything.
 I don’t think I thanked you properly at the time as I planned to book further sessions but since being home from my training course my driving has improved so much I haven’t felt the need to arrange any more just yet.
-The difference in my driving and just general wellbeing and frame of mind is incredible considering how few sessions I had so really thank you so much for the difference you’ve made it’s meant a lot.”
+The difference in my driving and just general wellbeing and frame of mind is incredible considering how few sessions I had so really thank you so much for the difference you’ve made, it’s meant a lot.”
 Katy